 - SUNY Canton (Registrar's Office: 386-7042)

-Cross-registration is open only to full-time matriculated undergraduate and graduate students and full-time staff members within the member institutions of the Associated Colleges of the St. Lawrence Valley.
+- Cross-registration is open only to matriculated undergraduate and graduate students and full-time staff members within the member institutions of the Associated Colleges of the St. Lawrence Valley.

 - Students begin the cross-registration process at their home institution by obtaining a form from their Registrar's office or online.
-At SUNY Potsdam, students may also contact Jan Felt, at firstname.lastname@example.org or call 267-3094 for further assistance.
+At SUNY Potsdam, students may also contact Jennifer Cootware or call 267-3483 for further assistance.
+The form must be submitted two weeks prior to the start of classes.
+Students seeking cross registration at SUNY Canton must also complete the online cross registration SUNY Portal request.

-- After a student has identified courses for which he/she wishes to cross-register, the student must obtain the signed approval of his/her program advisor to ensure that the course satisfies the student's program and credit-hour requirements and that the course is unavailable at the home campus.
+- After a student has identified courses for which he/she wishes to cross-register, the student must complete the Transfer Credit Request Form (PDF) and obtain the signed approval of his/her program advisor to ensure that the course satisfies the student's program and credit-hour requirements and that the course is unavailable at the home campus.

 - Graduate students must also obtain the signed approval of the Dean of Graduate Studies of the school offering the course.